tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 This document defines a YANG data model for the provisioning and management of Traffic Engineering (TE) tunnels, Label Switched Paths (LSPs), and interfaces.
-The model covers data that is independent of any technology or dataplane encapsulation and is divided into two YANG modules that cover device-specific, and device independent data.

-This model covers data for configuration, operational state, remote procedural calls, and event notifications.
+The model covers data pertinent to TE tunnels, TE LSPs, and TE interfaces that are independent of any technology or dataplane encapsulation.
+The model is divided into two YANG modules that address both device-specific and device-independent data, supporting configuration, operational state, Remote Procedure Calls (RPCs), and event notifications.

 --- middle